AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 ## VFX
 - [x] main menu still uses corner button
-- [ ] Fix the mouse focus problem, ask on the discord ⏫
+- [x] Fix the mouse focus problem, ask on the discord ⏫
 - [x] fix the exclamation reloading when the page is clicked
 - [x] fix check face showing up in blank pages
-- [ ] toggle button stays big and changes color while notes are open?
+- [x] toggle button stays big and changes color while notes are open?
+	- [x] black bg becomes dark red while keeping outlines
 - [ ] Make the toggle button not duplicate during swipe animations
 - [x] Decide on page transitions
 	- Maybe blinds for page turn and pixellate for topic change and entering specific page
 - [x] Make the toggle button also close it.
+- [ ] Figure out a way to make the transition that doesn't steal the mouse focus